mrdbourke/m1-machine-learning-test/README.md

 See the [results directory](https://github.com/mrdbourke/m1-machine-learning-test/tree/main/results).

-## Steps (how to test your M1 machine)
+## Steps (how to test your Apple Silicon machine)
 1. Create an environment and install dependencies ([see below](https://github.com/mrdbourke/m1-machine-learning-test#how-to-setup-a-tensorflow-environment-on-m1-m1-pro-m1-max-using-miniforge-shorter-version))
 2. Clone this repo
 3. Run various notebooks (results come at the end of the notebooks)

-## How to setup a TensorFlow environment on M1, M1 Pro, M1 Max using Miniforge (shorter version)
+## How to setup a TensorFlow environment on M1, M1 Pro, M1 Max, M1 Ultra, M2 using Miniforge (shorter version)

 If you're experienced with making environments and using the command line, follow this version.
 If not, see the longer version below.